zemone/Twitter/README.md

 # Twitter
-Repo to make tests using twitter's api
+Repo to make tests using twitter's api. requirements.txt contains all the modules and versions used while making this code.